hmahmoud207/SCPdetection/README.md

 # SCPdetection

-This program detects change points associated with explanatory variables simultaneously using a permutation test.
-A simulated data is generated for illustration.
+This program detects change point(s) associated with explanatory variable(s) simultaneously using a permutation test.
+A simulated data example is introduced for illustration as follows:
       -	Three variables are generated from Uniform distribution with sample size n=100.
       -	Only two change points associated with X1 and X1, each at 4.7.
       -	The permutation test is run for 10,000.